 9. Review of policies and procedures

-After the conclusion of mandatory report investigations, the School will undertake a review of any matters arising, to identify contributing factors to minimise the chance of reoccurrence.
+After the conclusion of reportable conduct investigations, the School will undertake a review of any matters arising, to identify contributing factors to minimise the chance of reoccurrence and any policies or procedures that may need amendment..